 Who are we?

-CelloPointe is the brainchild of the Wiley family.
-Started in 2011 as a simple duet project between father and daughter, CelloPointe has blossomed under the leadership of wife and mother Marcia to become a Manhattan based music and dance ensemble that tours nationally.
-Its greatest strength has been the cultivation of talented friendships within their prospective industries.
-Famed colleagues and rising-star students of cellist Peter Wiley pay tribute to chamber music.
-Manhattan based freelance dancers join Dona Wiley in gathering the most innovative choreographers that New York City has to offer, often through relationships forged through past projects.
-Executive Director Marcia Wiley bridges the gap between musicians and dancers, creating cutting-edge programming to highlight the virtuosity of all artists.
+Started in 2011 as a simple duet project between father and daughter, CelloPointe has blossomed under the leadership of wife and mother Marcia to become a Manhattan-based music and dance ensemble that tours nationally.
+Its greatest strength has been the cultivation of talented friendships within their prospective industries with a dedication to merging chamber music and contemporary ballet.
+Famed colleagues and rising-star students of Grammy-nominated cellist Peter Wiley, pay tribute to chamber music.
+Manhattan-based freelance dancers join Dona Wiley in gathering the most innovative choreographers that New York City has to offer, often through relationships forged through past projects.
+Executive Director and trained cellist Marcia Wiley bridges the gap between musicians and dancers, creating cutting-edge programming to highlight the virtuosity of all artists.
 The result is a tight family of artists, that thrives on collaboration and is committed to bringing a profound experience to CelloPointe’s audience.
-CelloPointe invites you to see the music.

 What makes us different?

 CelloPointe functions on a unique concert structure, never before seen in performing arts programming.
 Faced with a challenge to equally highlight the talents of both musicians and dancers, Mrs. Wiley created the concert structure that CelloPointe has used since it’s founding in 2011.
 In a CelloPointe concert, chamber music pieces with musicians alone on stage divide the collaborative musician and dancer pieces.
 The result is a rich musical experience for the audience, with enough variety of composers, eras, and genres to please the toughest crowd.
-It draws the focus back from the use of music as a background, and pulls it into the foreground with a dual purpose to create a seamless evening for the audience- no clumsy set changes, and no drawn out pauses.
+It draws the focus back from the use of music as a background and pulls it into the foreground with a dual purpose to create a seamless evening for the audience.
 It is inspired by the classic and simple structure of a true chamber music concert.
-A CelloPointe concert will fill your senses from start to finish and make you re-evaluate the role of music in dance.
+A CelloPointe concert will fill your senses from start to finish and make you re-evaluate the role of music in dance

 A note from Executive Director Marcia Wiley on the CelloPointe experience:

-“More and more, we are seeing live music used in dance programming.
-The greatest tragedy in this movement has been overlooking the musician as an artist.
-It hurts me to attend a performance and see the musicians pull out a metronome to find the exact beat needed by the dancers.
-Or to see them forgotten onstage while they wait for the dancers to return.
+“We are seeing less live music used in dance programming.
 One of the greatest joys in creating CelloPointe has been to re-invent the use of music in dance as a living art form- it should never be the same.
 All of the artists in our company need to feel each other, breathe together, and react in the moment.
 That is what makes CelloPointe a truly unique experience.”